 Northeast Coast - north of Cape St. John

-Snow beginning Sunday afternoon.
+Snow overnight and Sunday morning.
 Visibility 1 mile or less in snow.

 Zoom-in to make a selection